JoepGeevers/Guint/README.md

 ## Setup

-1. Generate a key and vector.
-Go to https://dotnetfiddle.net/z8FFmN or run `(var key, var vector) = Guint.GenerateKeyAndInitializationVector();`
+1. Generate your personal secret.
+Go to https://dotnetfiddle.net/2x6cA6 or run `var secret = Guint.GenerateSecret();`

-2. Initialize Guint at the start of your application with `Guint.Set(key, vector)`
+2. Initialize Guint at the start of your application with `Guint.Use(secret)`

 3. To transform, use extension methods `.ToGuid`, `.ToInt`, `.ToIntOrDefault` or `.ToGuidOrExplode`